 Written application for proficiency-based promotion must be made through the high school counselor.
 Counselor and subject-area teacher(s) will meet with parent and student to determine appropriateness of proficiency-based promotion on a case-by-case basis.
 Tests/coursework will be administered during summer school.
+Applicable summer school fees apply.
 No 7th or 8th grade coursework will count for high school credit.